 Securities fraud, also called investment fraud, is a type of white-collar crime that usually involves misrepresentation of information.
 If you’re behind it, you could be a stockbroker, financial representative, corporation, investment bank, brokerage firm, or any other entity that deals with large investments and has the power to alter investment decisions.

 It’s a very serious crime with harsh punishments.
 Unfortunately, securities fraud can occasionally occur by accident.
-But the authorities won’t care.
+But the authorities won’t care, they will send you an SEC Wells notice regardless and you will have to respond honestly or risk being pursued further.
 You’re expected to do your due diligence when working with investments and failing to do so could mean jail time.

 It’s important to know a few of the most common types of securities fraud to avoid.
 If you see anyone making these errors, intentionally or otherwise, it’s important to report it.
 As an SEC whistleblower, you’ll not only be doing your part to stop these serious crimes, but you could also be in line for a substantial financial reward for exposing the wrongdoer.